SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 ### Evaluation Loss

 ## Techniques
-Here are the techniques we applied to enhance the effectiveness of the model’s training.
+Here are techniques we applied to enhance the effectiveness of our model’s training.

 ### MRAugment
 ![MRAugment](./img/MRAugment.png)